 In other words, Americans often mix up “Canadianese” with a more general “Northernese” (I’ve heard people slip into Irish as well), possibly cued by the monopthongal vowels in goat and face*.
 That is why, I suspect, attempts to mimic our neighbors to the north sometimes fall short at Duluth, or else stray as far as suburban Dublin.
 Outside of certain renowned features, many of us don’t quite get what makes Canadian speech Canadian.

-*Which, in my impression, is seriously waning in urban Canadian English.
+*Which, my impressions suggest, is seriously waning in urban Canadian English.